erdoukki/lede-insomnia/README.md

 # then
 ./run

+# for some reason it always calls chown docker:docker /build, but you can press CONTROL+C and it will still be docker user, weird, it does that, I never do that, only in the Dockerfile

 # All adds the plus feeds (node, redis, darkmatter), image builder and node, redis 4, fixes Apache builder
 # All set for the .config. feeds.conf and in the image builder in the repositories.config